cs-uob/COMS20012/docs/lectures/LECTURE7.md

-# Lecture 7 - Threads and Synchronizations
+# Lecture 7 - Scheduling

 The material is subdivided in small videos.